 7 From the oximetry calibration menu, touch In vivo Calibration button to recalibrate the cable.
-To review patient data that was transported with the oximetry cable, touch the settings icon

 8 Touch Patient Data button.

 If the oximetry cable is being transferred from a HemoSphere advanced monitor to another HemoSphere advanced monitor, check that the patient height, weight, and BSA are correct prior to beginning monitoring.
 Re-enter patient data, if necessary.